 Family Phoenicopteridae: Flamingoes

 Flamingoes comprise a unique order of birds distantly related to ducks, geese, and swans.
 They feed by filtering water for tiny organisms with their peculiar bills.
-The largest, and perhaps the most beautiful species, the greater flamingo, is quite widespread in the American continents.
-It is the only species occurring in the Antilles.
+The largest, and perhaps the most beautiful species, the Caribbean flamingo, is quite widespread in some of the Greater Antilles and The Bahamas.
+It is the only species occurring in the West Indies.

 This population represents a conservation success story.